Widget events

 </script>

-What the widget does not expose
+What does the widget not expose?

 Further reading